Marian Wright Edelman

-The Inamori International Center for Ethics and Excellence at Case Western Reserve University has selected Peter Eigen, founder of Transparency International and pioneer of the global fight against corruption, for the 2016 Inamori Ethics Prize.
+The Inamori International Center for Ethics and Excellence at Case Western Reserve University has selected Marian Wright Edelman, founder and president of the Washington, D.C.-based Children’s Defense Fund, for the 2017 Inamori Ethics Prize.

 Case Western Reserve has awarded the Inamori Ethics Prize annually since 2008 to honor an individual for significant and lasting contributions to ethical leadership on the global stage.